pearswj/pearswj.github.io/_posts/2013-01-20-plex-ht-linux.md

 ~~The first error that popped up revealed an issue with the ffmpeg implementation.~~ *Fixed in [fa31770c8c](https://github.com/plexinc/plex-home-theater-public/commit/fa31770c8ced06acdf2b9898d73332944b7a7a74).*

-~~After restarting the build,~~ The second error that I received pointed to the file: *xbmc/peripherals/devices/PeripheralCecAdapter.cpp*.
+~~After restarting the build, the second error that I received pointed to the file: *xbmc/peripherals/devices/PeripheralCecAdapter.cpp*.~~ *The [libcec](https://www.archlinux.org/packages/community/x86_64/libcec/) package is now up-to-date -- problem solved.*

-Again I plugged the error message into Google and found and old [pull request](https://github.com/Pulse-Eight/libcec/pull/46) in the libcec repository.
-Seeing that this bug had been fixed I checked the version of libcec in the Arch repos and discovered that it is out-of-date.
-I installed [libcec-git](https://aur.archlinux.org/packages/libcec-git/) from AUR instead.

-Once again continue the build and it should complete without any further errors.
 Now you can install PlexHT:

 ``` bash
 sudo make install